Tetris effect

 People who have played Tetris for a prolonged amount of time can find themselves thinking about ways different shapes in the real world can fit together, such as the boxes on a supermarket shelf or the buildings on a street.
 They may see colored images of pieces falling into place on an invisible layout at the edges of their visual fields or when they close their eyes.
 They may see such colored, moving images when they are falling asleep, a form of hypnagogic imagery.
+For some, this creative urge to visually fit shapes together by organising and building shapes can be extremely addictive.

-Those experiencing the effect may feel they are unable to prevent the thoughts, images, or dreams from happening.
+Those experiencing the effect may feel they are unable to prevent the thoughts, images or dreams from happening.

 A more comprehensive understanding of the lingering effects of playing video games has been investigated empirically as game transfer phenomena (GTP).